Lime Cheesecake Recipe UK – Easy No-Bake Version

 The process begins with preparing the biscuit base.
 Crushing the biscuits finely is important, as larger pieces prevent the base from compacting properly.
 Once combined with melted butter, the mixture should resemble damp sand and be pressed firmly into the base of a lined springform tin.
 Chilling the base for at least 30 minutes allows it to firm up and creates a stable foundation for the filling.

 The filling starts with beating the cream cheese, icing sugar and lime zest until completely smooth.
 This stage should not be rushed, as any lumps left here will be visible in the finished cheesecake.
 The whipped double cream is then gently folded in, creating a thick, creamy mixture that holds its shape without feeling heavy.
+Similar methods are used in baked versions like the Food Network key lime cheesecake.

 When assembling the cheesecake, spooning the filling from the edges inward helps avoid trapping air pockets.
 Once smoothed, the cheesecake needs sufficient time in the fridge to set properly.
 Although four hours is the minimum, overnight chilling produces the best texture and cleanest slices.